Get notified of page updates

 Strengths

-• This was the first study of outcomes for those with de novo 4 breast cancer after the Medicaid expansion and to explore its impact on racial and ethnic disparities.
+• This was the first study of outcomes for those with de novo stage 4 breast cancer after the Medicaid expansion and to explore its impact on racial and ethnic disparities.

 Limitations